cjgeyer/linkingTo/README.md

     want to export.
 Just to make sure this is declared correctly, we make such a function pointer which we don't actually use in this package (in [`foompter.c`](packages/foompter/src/foompter.c))
-    just do the compiler will check that the typedef is correct.
+    so the compiler will check that the typedef is correct.

-1. Since we need the header file in two places we make `packages/foompter/inst/include/foompter.h` a symbolic link to `packages/foompter/src/foompter.h`.
+1. Since we need the header file in two places, we make `packages/foompter/inst/include/foompter.h` a symbolic link to `packages/foompter/src/foompter.h`.

 # The Package Calling

-In order for R package `goompter` to be able to call a function (named `foompter`) from another package, it has to do a bunch of things.
+In order for R package `goompter` to be able to call a function (named `foompter`) from another package, it has to do a bunch of things, all of which are described in [Section 5.4.2 of *Writing R Extensions*](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Linking-to-native-routines-in-other-packages).

-1. It has to make sure that package is loaded before it is by doing two things.
+1. It has to make sure that other package is loaded before it is by doing two things.

     a.
 It has to put the name of that package in the Imports field of its